Wisc-HCI/NRI-authoring-Backend/README.md

 This package is only tested with Ubuntu 16.04 with ROS Kinetic.

-# Install KINOVA MICO SDK
+# Install Kinova MICO SDK
+This step sets up physical connection with Mico arm.
 Go to http://www.kinovarobotics.com/innovation-robotics/support/?section=resources, open [KINOVA SDK MICO](https://drive.google.com/file/d/0B790iVm0vRTlUkV2ZnBDdGVuM2M/view).
-Download the SDK package, choose the right os platform and install it.
+Download the SDK package, choose the right os platform and install the sdk following the instructions.

 # Steps to install this package